aredondo/ring_cache/README.md

 There are other methods that just return information:

 * `has_key?(key)`: Returns true if the cache contains an element indexed by this key.
 Otherwise, false.
 * `hit_rate`: Current hit rate of the cache.
-This is a number between 0 and 1.
+This is a float number between 0 and 1, where 1 would be a 100% success.
 * `last_access(key)`: Time when the element indexed by this key was last accessed.
 * `size`: Number of elements currently stored in the cache.